bogind/SIRIGTFS/cran-comments.md

 happend with my previous package *easycsv* on the same computer too,
 all connections are fine and it only happens with the first time release checks.

-The URL addresses for the SIRI and GTFS documentation in the description file come back as Message: Invalid URI scheme.
-these are the actual addresses for the documentation and both work.
+The problem that cam up with the invalid URI apperently was adding the "SIRI/GTFS Documentation:" string in front of it. removed that and the link are just added as useful links.